dmil/hks-coursework/welcome.md

 * Start downloading the [Ubuntu ISO](https://www.ubuntu.com/download/desktop)

+* Send me via DM in slack a screenshot of your python lesson "syllabus" page

 ### While you wait
 Get to know your neighbor!
 This class is collaborative, we're all going to be working together throughout the class - in person, on slack, on github, etc.